toenu23/angular-simplewizard/README.md

     };

-In your view files, the follwing functions are available:
+In your view files, the following functions are available:

 `wizardSubmit()`: Submit the current step.
 The wizard will perform validation and navigate to the next step if successful.
 Ideally, this function is given as the `ng-submit`parameter of the form.

 `wizardBack([toReset])`: Navigate to the previous step.
 The optional parameter `toReset` (Array) contains the names of keys of the model to reset to their inital state.
 This may be necessary if the user navigates back multiple steps.